jvidal7/aws-onprem-to-cloud-migration/README.md

 ### Step 6: Validate Application Functionality

-I accessed the Employee Directory application through the browser and created sample employee records to verify application functionality and database persistence.
+After successfully starting the application, I accessed the Employee Directory web interface and performed functional testing by creating multiple employee records across different departments and locations.

+This validation confirmed that the application was functioning correctly and that employee data was being successfully stored in the MySQL database.

 ### Screenshot